hindu-comm/weblogs/manasataramgini/2015/11/2015-11-25_a-geopolitical-round-up-last-week-of-nov-2015.md

 Suleyman kānūni the Osman Sultan or Moulay Ismail the Bloodthirsty of Morocco.
 Now the English used the Osman Turks as a front end to limit Rus westward ambitions.
-As the Rus smashed the Turk navy at Sinop the English entered the war together with the French on the side of the Mohammedan Khalifa to attack the Rus.
+As the Rus smashed the Turk navy at Sinop the English entered the war together withthe French on the side of the Mohammedan Khalifa to attack the Rus.
 Several Rus towns in Crimea were taken by the English and French by the end of the war in 1856 despite strong action of the Rus generals.
 The Rus even eventually lost Russian